ibm-bluemix-mobile-services/bluemix-generator/readme.md

 }
 ```

-For your `generator.json` to be valid, it requires:
+For your `generator.json` to be valid, it requires the following fields:

 ```
 app.name